 The private blockchain allows Document Verification to confirm that a document hasn’t been altered and to differentiate between current and earlier copies of a document.
 For example, if you attempt to verify a Multisign document that has since been signed, Document Verification will recognize that the document is outdated.

-Once a job has been completed, the sender will receive an email with the signed document and verification page attached as separate files.
+Once a document has been fully signed, the sender will receive an email with the signed document and verification page attached as separate files.
+If the signed document contains multiple files, the signed files will appear as separate attachments, along with a single verification page for the entire document.

-The verification page displays key details and metadata about the document, including the Job Status, Job Name, Sender Name, and Job Key.
+The verification page displays key details and metadata about the document, including its status, name, sender name, and document key.
 Below these details, you’ll see each recipient’s name, email address, phone number, IP address, and signature.
-The verification page also shows the complete Job History of the document, including all activity, when the activity occurred, and who performed the activity.
+The verification page also shows the complete document history, including all activity, when the activity occurred, and who performed the activity.

-Note: The Job Verification option will not appear for jobs created before Document Verification.
+Note: The Verification option will not appear for documents created before Document Verification, or for documents that have not been signed by at least one recipient.

 The verification portal is a free, public tool that allows anyone to upload a Vinesigned document and confirm its authenticity.